sbhanuvardhan902/Task-5-Exploratory-Data-Analysis-EDA-/README.md

-# Task-5-Exploratory-Data-Analysis-EDA-
+Task 5 - Exploratory Data Analysis (EDA)
+Dataset Description
-The dataset contains customer and sales transaction details.
-It includes demographic information, purchase patterns, and product categories.
-After handling missing values using median and mode, the data was analyzed for patterns, relationships, and insights through EDA.
+The dataset contains customer demographic and sales transaction details.
-Dataset: Customer demographics and sales transactions.

-Features: Age, Gender, Income, Product Category, Purchase Amount, etc.
+It includes information such as age, gender, income, product categories, and purchase amounts.

-Missing Values:
+Missing Value Handling
-Numerical columns filled with median.
+Numerical columns: Filled with median values.

-Categorical columns filled with mode.
+Categorical columns: Filled with mode values.

-EDA Process:
+EDA Process
-Inspected data structure and missing values.
+Inspected data structure using .info() and .describe().

-Visualized distributions (histograms, boxplots).
+Visualized feature distributions using histograms and boxplots.

-Identified outliers.
+Detected outliers in numeric data.

-Analyzed feature relationships (pairplots, correlation heatmap).
+Analyzed relationships between features using pairplots and correlation heatmaps.

-Key Insights:
+Key Insights
-Age and income influence purchase behavior.
+Age and income significantly influence purchase behavior.

-Certain product categories dominate sales.
+Certain product categories dominate sales volume.

-Conclusion:
+Some features show strong inter-relationships, useful for modeling.

+Conclusion
-Dataset cleaned without data loss.
+The dataset was cleaned and prepared without any row loss.

-Ready for further modeling and business analysis.
+It is now ready for further predictive modeling and business analysis.